 Euphorbia Ascot Rainbow is an evergreen, bushy sub-shrub from the family Euphorbiaceae, originating from Australia.

-It is well-known for its distinctive variegated foliage and ornamental flowers, which is why it was also selected by Australian hybridizer.
+It is well-known for its distinctive variegated foliage and ornamental flowers, which is why it was also selected by an Australian hybridizer.

 This frost-hardy plant is also known as Euphorbia Martinii ‘Ascot Rainbow’ PP21401.